onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 For postional arguments, author should not define both *short_option* and *long_option* and when OCLIP process this template, it will consider as positional arguments.
-There could be more than one positional arguments could be defined for a command, and OCLIP treats the sequence of the postional parameters defined under *parameters* section is consider as it's position.
+There could be more than one positional arguments could be defined for a command, and OCLIP treats the sequence of the positional parameters defined under *parameters* section is consider as it's position.
 For example, consider the below example: